-There aren’t many things in life more significant than a literal one-way ticket — it’s like a giant sign post saying IMPORTANT SHIT HAPPENED HERE.
-Being an expat looks like a lot of fun, and most of the time it is.
-But there are downsides too.
+There aren’t many things in life more significant than a one-way ticket.
+It’s a giant sign post in your life saying IMPORTANT SHIT HAPPENED HERE.
+Being an expat looks like a grand adventure, but there are downsides too.
 For me, the biggest one is being separated from loved ones.
 Of course there’s Face Time and texting and emailing, but it’s not the same.
 My mother was diagnosed with cancer while I was still in Germany, and I managed to get back to America just before her big surgery.
 That was my last one-way ticket.
 We landed in early March, and it snowed that night.
 Verizon and BB&T opened late the next morning.
 On day 1, we bought phones and opened a bank account.
 Day 2, we looked at houses and signed a lease.
 Day 3, Johns Hopkins.
 I was fortunate — she got several bonus years out of her life, as she called them, and I was able to spend a lot of time with her since we were back on the same continent.
-I was glad to live in Europe and then I was glad to be back.
+I was glad to live in Europe and then I was grateful to come back when I did.
 There are costs to pay for the decision to leave home.
 There will be separation again this time, too.

 I wasn’t too upset about the layover in Casablanca.
 It took me about three minutes to book a hotel room in the old medina and figure out how much a taxi should cost from the airport.
 Here’s to unexpected detours.